hsalvesen/Oceans2700/README.md

 - All wires: All 16 combinations of wires begin pressed/not pressed to ensure the thresholds worked for all combinations.
 - LEDs: the turn_on_colour and turn_off_colour functions were tested with each colour to ensure that all the LEDs worked and the function correctly toggles the right colour.
 - Integration: The entire system was tested to ensure that it functioned as expected.
 ___

+# GUI:

+## High Level Overview:
+The GUI controls the overall flow of the program and provides feedback and instruction to the user.
+___

+## Subtasks
+1. Receive Serial messages from boards
+2. Parse Serial inputs and update the GUI accordingly
+3. Provide information to the user via the description box
+___

+## Modularisation:
+The code has been separated into a main file, a GUI controller file, a UART controller file, and a general state machine file which contains the system logic.
+___